danferns/spam-catcher/README.md

 npm install
 ```

-Create a file names `config.json` inside the `src/` folder and put this in it:
+Create a file named `config.json` inside the `src/` folder and put this in it:

 ```
 {